flipperdevices/flipperzero-firmware/ReadMe.md

 - ST-Link
 - J-Link

-Everything else will be taken care by Flipper Build System.
+Everything else will be taken care of by Flipper Build System.

 ## Cloning Source Code

-Ensure that you have enough space and clone source code with git:
+Ensure that you have enough space and clone source code with Git:

 ```shell
 $ git clone --recursive https://github.com/flipperdevices/flipperzero-firmware.git